willmorrison1/DART-atmos-corr/tutorials/DART-simulation/README.md

 # DART model configuration

-The DART simulation template can be found [here](README_files/DART-simulation) and has been tested using the version shown in the input files xml headers.
+The DART simulation template can be found [here](README_files/DART-simulation) and has been tested using hte version shown in the input files xml headers.
 The settings that should be changed are:

 - Advanced mode:
     - cell size